milhud/dji-drone-person-tracker/README.md

 ```.
 git clone https://github.com/milhud/dji-drone-person-tracker.git
 ```
+then download "tello.hpp" from [here](https://github.com/HerrNamenlos123/tello) and include it in the project directory.

-Install OpenCV library for Python:
+Ensure the OpenCV library is installed for Python:

 ```.
 pip install opencv